SGoldenGraham/eslint-no-date/docs/rules/no-date.md

-# blah (no-date)
+# no-date

-Please describe the origin of the rule here.
+We have found that when the project has an alternate way of detecting the user timezone, new Date() does not suffice.
+Instead we have used moment, to set the default timezone, based on the users preferences.

 ## Rule Details